AdvaitDarbare/MachineLearningCourse/README.md

 ## References
 - Many explanations and concepts in this project are sourced from Codecademy's materials.
 Specific quotes and detailed explanations are by their courses.
 - For more details, visit [Codecademy](https://www.codecademy.com/).
-- Additional concepts and code examples are inspired by the [Complete Machine Learning and Data Science Zero to Mastery](https://www.udemy.com/course/complete-machine-learning-and-data-science-zero-to-mastery/?couponCode=ST19MT61724) course on Udemy.
+- Additional explanations are inspired by the [Complete Machine Learning and Data Science Zero to Mastery](https://www.udemy.com/course/complete-machine-learning-and-data-science-zero-to-mastery/?couponCode=ST19MT61724) course on Udemy.